-All tenants needing to move, whether temporary or permanent will be required to register on Gloucestershire Home seeker.
+All tenants needing to move, whether temporary or permanent will be required to register on Homeseeker Plus.
 This is to ensure fairness and equity with other residents in the district seeking accommodation and to ensure stock remains available for the Council to discharge its duties under current Homelessness Legislation.
-All tenants registering because of a decant will be placed in Gold band initially (or its equivalent under future allocations policy), once a decision has been made to remodel, redevelop, dispose or refurbish the property and to add Emergency band where demolition/start on site is within 1 month.

-For those sheltered housing schemes identified for redevelopment or disposal as part of the Sheltered Housing Asset review the following process will apply.
+All tenants registering because of a decant will be placed in Gold band (or its equivalent under future allocations policy), once a decision has been made to remodel, redevelop, dispose or refurbish the property and to add Emergency band where demolition/start on site is within 1 month.
+For those properties identified for redevelopment or disposal as part of the Sheltered Housing Modernisation Project or the New Homes and Regeneration programme the following process will apply.

-- Tenants can be direct matched to other sheltered housing properties within the same or adjoining Parishes. - If more than one tenant is interested in being direct matched to a property, the Supported Housing Managers will decide who is to be offered the property.
-This will be decided firstly on suitability (e.g. ground floor may be prioritised for person with mobility problems), and then by the length of tenancy i.e. if two people are interested in a particular property and there is no difference in suitability, then the person with the longest tenancy will be offered the property. - Tenants will be placed in gold band for all other sheltered properties.
+- Tenants can be direct matched to sheltered housing properties across the district and to general needs properties within the same or adjoining Parishes. - If more than one tenant is interested in being direct matched to a property, the Tenant Liaison Officer in conjunction with the Support Co-ordinator or Neighbourhood Management Officer, as appropriate will decide who is to be offered the property.
+This will be decided firstly on suitability (e.g. ground floor may be prioritised for person with mobility problems), and then by the length of tenancy i.e. if two people are interested in a particular property and there is no difference in suitability, then the person with the longest tenancy will be offered the property. - Tenants will be placed in gold band for all other properties. - Where a home owner qualifies for rehousing by the Council they will also be required to register on Homeseeker Plus and their options for shared ownership and privately renting will be explored.